hm-aemy/hm-aemy.github.io/_posts/2025-11-21-verilator-extension.md

 Starting with the `insert_hook` flag, this flag represents the keyword to enable the _hook-insertion_ and therefore does not need an input.

 Continuing with the `-target` flag, which is probably the more complicated flag in this configuration.
-Let's define the amount and which signals we want to _hook-insert_ as stated earlier.
+It defines the amount and which signal we want to _hook-insert_ as stated earlier.
 For this example we want to _hook-insert_ one signal, which will be the `counter_reg` signal.
 Since the `-target` flag needs the path to the variable as input, this "target"-path should start with the top module followed by the instances calling the module containing the targeted signal.
 It does not matter if the instance calls the module directly or indirectly; as soon as it is in the path it must be part of the target string.
 Let's look for the signal's position in the model.
 The signal can be found in the counter module, which in turn is called by the controller module via the `cut` instance.
 Additionally it is indirectly called from the `top` module via a variety of instances.
 Since we have different instances in the `top` we also need to define which specific instance, containing the target signal, should be targeted.
 In this scenario this will be the instance `uut1`.
 To now form the correct `-target` string from this signal path, we need to omit all intermediate module names except the top module and apply the format shown above.